jharwell/sierra/docs/src/plugins/proc/pseudostats.rst

 =================

-When doing deterministic :term:`Experimental Runs <Experimental Run>`, there is no benefit to running :ref:`plugins/proc/statistics` over the all experimental run data for an :term:`Experiment`, because ``--n-runs=1``.
+When doing deterministic :term:`Experimental Runs <Experimental Run>`, there is no benefit to running :ref:`plugins/proc/statistics` over all experimental run data for an :term:`Experiment`, because ``--n-runs=1``.
 Thus, the statistical analysis via e.g., confidence intervals doesn't make sense.
 This plugin processes at the file level for each :term:`Experimental Run`.
 All :term:`Raw Output Data` files produced by each run are copied (or moved)from their original locations and written to the :ref:`concepts/run-time-tree` under ``statistics/``.
 This is so it can be used with :ref:`plugins/prod/graphs`, which expects its outputs to be under that prefix.